When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Which Stairs Should Be Babyproofed?

-How to Babyproof Your Stairs
+How To Babyproof Your Stairs

-1. Get Baby Gates
+1. Install Baby Gates

-2. Anchor the Baby Gates
+2. Anchor the Gates Correctly

 Product Image of the Safety Innovations No Hole Stairway Baby Gate Mounting Kit - Fits Posts from 2...

-3. Check Your Stairs
+3. Check Stair Maintenance

 You Might Also Like